apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 The size of this window determines how small fluctuations will affect the autoscaler.
 The larger the window, the more smoothing and stability we get, but we may be slower to react to sudden load changes.
 We suggest you experiment with setting this anywhere between 3-60 minutes for best experience.

 To allow jobs to stabilize after recovery users can configure a stabilization window by setting `kubernetes.operator.job.autoscaler.stabilization.interval`.
-During this time period no scaling actions will be taken.
+During this time period no metrics will be collected and no scaling actions will be taken.

-{{< hint warning >}}
-Currently the autoscaler treats the collection window as the **maximum** window.
-Metric evaluation will start right after the stabilization period.
-We also include metrics collected during the stabilization period at the moment which might cause some instability with very low stabilization periods.

-We are working on improving this.
-{{< /hint >}}

 ### Target utilization and flexible boundaries